 High-efficiency LED lights have longer lifespans and can significantly reduce maintenance costs.
 Additionally, instant on/off control reduces the need for supplemental life safety lighting components.

-Buildings that implement best-practice efficient exterior lighting can expect to save from 2% to 4% of building energy costs, with payback in one year or less due to the low initial cost.
+Buildings that implement best-practice efficient exterior lighting can expect to save from 2% to 4% of building energy costs, with payback in one year or less.

 LED lighting offers better glare control and uniformity than alternatives, contributing to improved facial and object identification.
-Customer satisfaction and comfort can be achieved with lower installed lighting power designs, while reducing light pollution and trespass.
+Customer satisfaction and comfort can be achieved with lower lighting power, while reducing light pollution and trespass.
 Safety and security concerns can be met without exceeding desired light levels.
 The inherent dimmability of LED fixtures provides potential for tuning light levels post-installation, providing opportunity for additional energy savings.

 Compare your project's Watts per square-foot of parking and drive area and Watts per linear foot of doors to the recommended targets in this guide.

 Do not exceed Illuminating Engineering Society of North America's (IESNA) recommended light levels (0.2 to 0.5 foot-candles for parking lots) for the building's exterior lighting zone.